go-acme/lego/.github/PULL_REQUEST_TEMPLATE.md

 2. Don't open a work-in-progress pull request.
 If you open a PR, the PR must be ready to be reviewed.
 3. If a pull request doesn't follow the previous elements, it will close.

+Also, pull requests from a fork inside a GitHub organization are not allowed because of access limitation on them.
+Only pull requests from personal forks are allowed.

 -->